Guardrails vs Other Withdrawal Strategies

 Above, you can see the initial withdrawal rate is about 4%, and 27.5% of the income is stable (from social security in this case, but it would also include pensions and annuity income).
 Finally:

-Above, you can see the total retirement spending and what causes the spending (dark blue = retirement expenses, light blue = taxes, green = health care).
+Above, you can see the total retirement spending and its causes (dark blue = retirement expenses, light blue = taxes, green = health care).
 Total retirement spending is calculated at $7.9M.

 That’s enough pictures for now.
 Let’s look at the summary table.